Prime (film)

 Prime is a 2005 American romantic comedy-drama film starring Uma Thurman, Meryl Streep, and Bryan Greenberg.
 It was written and directed by Ben Younger.

+In Manhattan Rafi, a career driven 30-something professional, is pursued by 20-something painter David, who happens to be her therapist's son.

 The film grossed $67.9 million worldwide.

 Plot

 Rafi is a recently divorced, 37-year-old career woman from Manhattan who becomes romantically involved with David, a talented 23-year-old painter from the Upper West Side.
-Rafi shares all her secrets with her therapist Lisa who, unbeknownst to Rafi, is David's mother.
-Lisa is supportive of Rafi's relationship with a younger man before she learns who he is, discovers the connection and finds herself not only faced with the ethical and moral dilemma of counselling David's girlfriend, but also the reality that she feels differently about the relationship now that she knows her son is involved.
-Lisa consults her own therapist, and they decide that it is in the best interest of her patient Rafi for Lisa to continue treatment, as long as the relationship remains the "fling" it appears to be.
+She shares all her secrets with her therapist Lisa who, unbeknownst to her, is David's mother.
+Lisa is supportive of Rafi's relationship with a younger man before she learns who he is.

+Once Lisa discovers the connection, she finds herself faced with the ethical and moral dilemma of counselling David's girlfriend.
+But she also realizes she feels differently about the relationship, now that she knows her son is involved.
+Lisa consults her own therapist, and they decide that it is in the best interest of her patient Rafi for Lisa to continue treatment, as long as the relationship remains the "fling" they suppose it to be.

-However, Lisa soon realizes that the relationship is serious, and tells Rafi that she is David's mother.
+However, once Lisa realizes the relationship is serious, she tells Rafi that she is David's mother.
 Feeling embarrassed and betrayed, Rafi ends her treatment with Lisa.
 Their differences causing problems between them, Rafi and David break up.

 A couple of weeks later, David is enjoying a night on the town with his best friend Morris; David gets drunk and ends up sleeping with Sue, Rafi's friend from work.
 The same day, after bumping into each other at the supermarket and going back to David's place, David and Rafi start seeing each other again.

-They also try to make the relationship stronger by going to a Friday night dinner with David's family.
-The rift between Rafi and Lisa is patched up, although Rafi brings up the possibility of her and David having children, to which Lisa reacts strongly.
-A few days later, Rafi discovers that David had slept with Sue, and David and Rafi fight.
+The newly reestablished couple also try to make the relationship stronger by going to a Friday night dinner with David's family.
+The rift between Rafi and Lisa is patched up.
+However, when Rafi brings up the possibility of her and David having children, Lisa reacts strongly.

+A few days later, Rafi discovers that David had slept with Sue, so they fight.
 After sulking for some time, David goes to seek Lisa's help as both his mother and as a therapist.
 She advises him to do what he can to keep the relationship, because it was through Rafi that Lisa was able to understand David's career as an artist.

 David goes back to Rafi to apologize and offer to give her a child because that is what she wants the most.
 At first, Rafi accepts his apology.
-They fall into bed together, and Rafi realizes how deep David's love must be for him to make such a sacrifice—he is so much younger than she is, and having a child at his age will more than likely negatively impact his art career.
+They fall into bed together, and Rafi realizes how deep David's love must be for him to make such a sacrifice—he is so much younger than she is, and she fears that having a child at his age could negatively impact his art career.
 Somehow, she convinces him that love is not enough to keep a relationship going, and they break up.